Mahmoud974/Mahmoud974/README.md

 ---

-### 💬 Dev Quote
+### 💬 Favorite Quote
-> "Code is like humor.
-When you have to explain it, it’s bad." — Cory House
+> “Simplicity is the soul of efficiency.” — Austin Freeman

 ---

 ### ☕ Support My Work
-If you enjoy my projects, you can support me here:
+If you like what I build or want to support my projects 👇
 <p align="center">
   <a href="https://paypal.me/@Mahmoud974">
     <img src="https://img.shields.io/badge/Donate%20on-PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white"/>